 She has published work in equine hydrotherapy and presented research on hydrotherapy and equine behaviour at UK and International conferences.
 Rebecca continues to research water treadmill exercise, in collaboration with researchers at Nottingham Trent University, and supports students with presentation and publication of their research.
 Rebecca owns an ex-racehorse and enjoys walking with her husband and border terrier.

 Sharon is a member of the Higher Education Faculty leading up the Land Based department.
 A farmer’s daughter from Yorkshire, but now residing in Lincolnshire.
 Sharon has worked for the college for over 25 years and has recently been in receipt of a long service award.

 Sharon began her teaching journey at Caythorpe Court Campus, when it was part of the Lincolnshire School of Agriculture, and then helped oversee the transition of the curriculum and resources when they moved to the Riseholme Campus in 2002.
 Sharon has a real interest in getting young people into agriculture from a non-traditional route.
 Sharon sits on the Lincolnshire branch of the institute of Agricultural Managers.
 Away from work she can be seen walking her two terriers, riding or volunteering at a variety of local and national events.

+Bill has spent most of his career in Further Education (FE) and was appointed CEO and Principal of Bishop Burton College in October 2018.
 Bill was born in Lincolnshire and studied Agriculture and Crop Protection at Harper Adams.
-He has spent his career to date in specialist land-based education, primarily with Bishop Burton College.
+He has spent most of his career in specialist land-based education, primarily with Bishop Burton College.

 Bill is passionate about sustainable farming and skills development.
-He has 3 adult children and lives in Beverley, East Yorkshire.
+He has three adult children and lives in Ellerker, East Yorkshire.